 There are various pathology test available in Australia.
 The Cura clinic uses both Nutripath parasitology, complete Digestive Stool Analysis (CDSA) and Metametrix stool testing in America.
 For more information please contact us.

 The following are example testing reports, although more detailed reports are now available.

-Sample CDSA – Parasite and Bacteria Stool Test
+Microbiome Sample report – Parasite and Bacteria Stool Test